OtaTran241/NLP_Toolkit/README.md

 ---

 ## **Project overview**
 **NLP Toolkit** is a high-performance library written in C++ designed to address the needs of Natural Language Processing (NLP) applications.
 By leveraging advanced C++ techniques such as multi-threading, batch processing, and GPU acceleration, this toolkit is capable of handling large-scale text data efficiently.
-The library provides core NLP functionalities such as tokenization, stemming, embeddings, and more, and can be easily extended for real-world applications.
+The library provides core NLP functionalities such as tokenization, stemming, embeddings(for simulation purposes only), and more, and can be easily extended for real-world applications.

 ---